changyy/py-promptpack-for-code/README.md

 ![PyPI](https://img.shields.io/pypi/v/promptpack-for-code.svg)

-A command-line tool that bundles your code files into a single text file, optimized for AI code review and analysis.
+A command-line tool that bundles your code files into a single text or XML file, optimized for AI code review and analysis.
 It helps developers prepare their codebase for productive conversations with AI language models by combining multiple source files into a well-formatted context.

 ## Installation